 We have employed Mr. Mahe under an employment agreement effective April 28, 2014 with no scheduled term ending date.
-Under this employment agreement, Mr. Mahe was eligible for the following in 2015:
+Under this employment agreement, Mr. Mahe was eligible for the following in 2016:

-- An annual base salary of SGD 600,000; - Participation in our EXCEL Plan, with an annual target opportunity of 50% of base salary; - A grant of restricted stock units and stock options having an aggregate grant date fair value of \$250,000; - A housing allowance and travel expenses under local Singapore practice; - Participation in all benefit plans, policies and arrangements that are provided to employees under local Singapore practice; and - Certain severance benefits, as described under "Individual Termination Arrangements" beginning on page 40.
+- An annual base salary of SGD 600,000; - Participation in our EXCEL Plan, with an annual target opportunity of 50% of base salary and a maximum of 200% of target; - A grant of restricted stock units and stock options having an aggregate grant date fair value of \$250,000, which the Committee increased to \$350,000 beginning in 2016; - A housing allowance and travel expenses under local Singapore practice; - Participation in all benefit plans, policies and arrangements that are provided to employees under local Singapore practice; and

+• Certain severance benefits, as described under "Individual Termination Arrangements" beginning on page 40.